UTS-eResearch/datacrate/README.md

 #### RDF-based formats

-[DCAT] is close to what we wanted for this project but does not have coverage for all the fields we wanted at high level, but does not handle the structure of datasets.
+[DCAT] is close to what we wanted for this project but does not have coverage for all the fields we wanted at high level, and does not handle the structure of datasets.
 DCAT also uses a terms from a wide range of vocabularies, making it more complicated to use than Schema.org.